radiorabe/raar/doc/architecture.md

 A broadcast may have multiple `Audio Files` with different formats/bitrates.
 Each audio file contains the entire broadcast (the duration of the audio file equals the duration of the broadcast).

+Played `Tracks` may be archived additionally, independent of `Broadcasts` but associated to them for convenience.
+Currently, they are not imported from Airtime, but may be managed with the API.

 ### Archive Configuration

 The archive configuration mostly defines various audio formats to create when importing a broadcast and when they are downgraded.
 An audio format is defined with three values: